hourhg,, sand/ivy - 17 - she/her - i like little creatures and conservation

 If you don't identify as trans because you don't feel like you match the Trans Experience.
 Remember that the trans community is incredibly diverse!
 There may be a similar trans narrative that's common, but there are plenty of trans people, including binary trans people, who don't fit that stereotype at all.
 There are so many unique experiences in the community because we are all different!
 Your experience is welcome here!

 If you're scared to identify as trans because of transmeds.
 I completely understand, they certainly can make it daunting in online spaces.
 But they don't represent the community, and they attack and invalidate nonbinary people regardless of whether they identify as trans or not.
 Don't listen to their rhetoric!
-Choose whether or not to identify as trans because it feels right to you.
+If you choose not to identify as trans it should be for you not them.

 Neopronouns are wonderful!
 They don't make things too complicated, they aren't invalid even if you came up with them yourself!
 All words are made up!
 We create new words where there's a gap in our vocabulary, that's the beauty of language development.
 If we never came up with new words how would we be able to talk about things like modern technology, things that didn't exsist before?
 How would we have been able to talk at all?
 Neopronouns as a concept aren't even new, they've existed since at least the 1800s!

 Presentation does not equal gender identity!
 In no way shape or form!
 Binary gender roles are made up!
 Clothing, hair styles, interests, mannerisms, any other typically gendered thing?
 Not real!
-Boys can wear dresses, like pink, be quiet.
-Girls can wear suits, like blue, and be loud.
-Nonbinary people don't have to align ourselves somewhere.
-It's all fine!
 Do what you like, dress how you like.
 And if you're trans it doesn't invalidate you.
 Fighting the strict binary and gendering of everything around us is what the trans community is all about.

 To pan people.
 Your identity is not biphobic.
 You are not required to choose bi as a label, be yourself!
 If pan feels right to you that's a good thing!
 Your identity is not transphobic either.
 People who say that based on outdated, misinformed definitions don't define you, and they dont define being pan!
 Your identity is not unnecessary!
 It's right for you, you use it, that makes it necessary.

 Bi people!
-Our language isn't reductive!
+Your language isn't reductive!
 It's okay to be bi.
-If you're bi and attracted to men and women only?
+If you're bi and attracted to men and women?
 Great!
-If you're attracted to nonbinary genders only, or a mix of binary and nonbinary, any other combo?
+If you're attracted to nonbinary genders only, or a mix of binary and nonbinary?
 That's fantastic.
-And if you're attracted to more than two genders, or even all genders?
-You are still valid.
-You are allowed to be bi if it feels right to you, you don't have to choose pan or poly or anything else!
+And if you're attracted to all genders?
+Amazing.
+You are allowed to be bi, you don't have to choose pan or poly or anything else!